 Being a trucker has its advantages, but it can definitely be lonely.
 We have given you a few tips to beat the blues, but there are dozens more.
 Be sure to talk to others in the industry about how they keep themselves from missing the people they leave behind.

 While you are making plans to ward off road loneliness, don’t forget to make plans to protect yourself.
 Commercial roadside protection is a must for every trucker.
-Reach out to Encore Protection to find out how we can help you.
+Reach out about our semi-truck roadside assistance plans to find out how we can help you.